-With either method, you don’t have to dry the leaves until they are brittle, just until they are wilted and most of the moisture is removed.
+With either method, you don’t have to dry the leaves until they are crisp and brittle, just until they are wilted and the moisture is removed.
 It’s moisture in the oil that will cause it to spoil.
 In oils you plan to consume it can cause botulism.

 Once you have the dried leaves, there are several different ways to make an infusion.
 The easiest way is also the slowest way, usually called cold infusion.
 For this method, a clean glass jar is loosely filled with the plantain leaves, then covered with the oil of your choice.
 Sweet almond oil is my favorite where the end use is something that will be applied to the skin, but olive oil has been a traditional favorite for centuries and coconut oil is also a popular choice.
 Give the mixture a little stir to remove any air bubbles, then cap the jar with a tight fitting lid.

 For cold infusion, you just let the jar sit for at least two weeks, preferably about a month, giving it a shake or a stir every few days whenever you think about it.
 A sunny windowsill is s good spot, where the heat of the sun will gently warm the oil to coax out the beneficial compounds.